 The phone rings.
 It’s one of them again – one of those people whose presence feels like a cold, heavy chain.
 You glance downward at the glowing screen and everything within you pleads, “Don’t answer it.
 Not today.”
-But, you brace yourself and accept the call anyway.
+But, you take a deep breath, and you brace yourself and you accept the call anyway.
 You always do.

 “I need your help,” they say.
 And, for reasons you can never explain, you feel possessed to accommodate them.
 To gallop into their bad day like a knight on a white horse.
 To loan the money, run the errands, buy the presents and wrap them in shiny paper.
+To entertain their dramas and pacify their lamentations.
 Sometimes even sweep their dusty floors and scrub their dirty dishes.

 Now you’re staring at the clock, dreaming of that lunch hour you will no longer be having — the one spent away from the world with your favorite sandwich.
 Instead, you’ll be braking, huffing and puffing through traffic, in glorious pursuit of their rescue.
 It reminds you of the time you traded in that Netflix date with your blanket, couch and bottle of wine for the unwanted dinner invitation — the one with the other person’s gossip as the main course.
 You glossed your lips and zipped yourself into your party dress with a sense of dread as heavy as cement, all the while asking yourself, “How do I always get myself into this shit?”
 And, before the night was done, your reserve of energy was hollow and dry.
 It’s OK, though; you refilled it somehow — sort of.

 But did you ever stop to ask yourself: Wait a minute, don’t I have the right to say no?